I build auditable AI infrastructure: control planes, audit gates, and Blackwell (sm_121) kernel debugging for GPU work.

 Generates publication-style reports from evidence, preserving uncertainty and provenance

 My role is the infrastructure: the control plane, dispatch gates, telemetry, artifact packaging, provenance model, and release process.
-The Enoch corpus — 120 AI-generated research artifacts produced over approximately two weeks, with evidence bundles, claim ledgers, reproducibility metadata, and quality reports — is published for inspection and critique.
+The Enoch corpus indexes 388 canonical AI-generated research artifacts after duplicate-slug cleanup and later imports; my own strict claim/evidence audit now passes all 388.
+That audit status is headlined on the project's front page — the audit gate is the product, not the papers.
 I do not claim personal authorship of the generated papers.

 CouncilRouter